Diffusion of turbulence following both stable and unstable step stratification perturbations: Results

-Another interesting fact concerning anisotropy can be highlighted observing the spectra at the edges of the inertial range in the presence of stratification.
-This can be evaluated by comparing with the neutral case, the 1-dimensional spectra of each velocity component inside the mixing region.
-To achieve this, we have computed spectra $\hat{u}_i(k,x_3)$ as the average of the transform along each of the two homogeneous direction, that is
+Another interesting feature concerning anisotropy can be noted by observing the spectra at the edges of the inertial range in the presence of stratification.
+This feature can be evaluated by comparing the one-dimensional spectra of each velocity component inside the mixing region with the neutral case.
+To achieve this, we computed spectra $\hat{u}_i(k,x_3)$ as the average of the transforms along each of the two homogeneous directions, that is

-where the average operator $\langle\cdot\rangle$ acts along the homogneous direction on which it has not been carried out the transform.
-Obtained spectra are then compared to the neutral case \fr=69.2 by considering the relative variation
+where the average operator $\langle\cdot\rangle$ acts along the homogneous direction on which the transform is not carried out.
+The obtained spectra are then compared with the neutral case, \fr=69.2, by considering the relative variation

-Results of such comparison are shown in figure \ref{fig:confrSpec} for the stable case \fr=4.2 (panels \textit{a,c}) and the unstable case \fr=-4.2 (panels \textit{b,d}).
-The fist observation which can be done concerns the different behavior of the vertical velocity fluctuation with respect to the other two components.
-In particular, stratification directly acts on the larger scale of the vertical motion, generating a relative deviation from the neutral case.
-Such variation is negative (less energy in vertical motion) in presence of stable stratification, and positive (more energy) in unstable situations, in agreement with what observed for large scales anisotropy.
-While the mixing evolves, these effects are transmitted to smaller scales through the inertial cascade, reaching the dissipative range, with the consequent effect of enhancing/dampening the dissipation rate for stable/unstable stratification, respectively.
-In this scale range, the stratification effects are widespread to all the velocity components: as a consequence, absolute small-scale differences (and so small scale anisotropy) are dumped in the presence of stable stratification, and enhanced in unstable cases.
+The results of such a comparison are shown in Figure \ref{fig:confrSpec} for the stable case, \fr=4.2 (panels \textit{a,c}), and the unstable case, \fr=-4.2 (panels \textit{b,d}).
+The first observation that can be made concerns the different behavior of the vertical velocity fluctuation from the other two components.
+As can be seen, stratification acts directly on the larger scale of the vertical motion, generating a relative deviation from the neutral case.
+Such a variation is negative (less energy in vertical motion) in the presence of a stable stratification, and positive (more energy) in unstable situations, in agreement with what has been observed for large-scale anisotropy.
+As the mixing evolves, these effects are transmitted to smaller scales through the inertial cascade, until the dissipative range is reached, with the consequent effect of enhancing/dampening of the dissipation rate for stable/unstable stratification, respectively.
+The stratification effects in this scale range are widespread in all the velocity components: as a consequence, absolute small-scale differences (and therefore small-scale anisotropy) are dumped in the presence of stable stratification, and enhanced in unstable cases.